Skip to content

-Weed control involves removal and preventing weeds from spreading quickly and causing damage to cultivated crops.
+Weed control involves the removal and prevention of weeds from spreading quickly and causing damage to cultivated crops.
 Some very common methods of weed control are:

 GENERAL EVALUATION/REVISION QUESTIONS